 We don’t know why WhatsApp has not yet integrated a lock feature into its interface, but if you want to keep your WhatsApp chats and history private, then you can choose from a plethora of security apps which enable you to set a passcode for applications on your phone.

 For Android you can use apps like AppLock, WhatsLock, Smart AppLock, WhatsApp Secure etc. and Blackberry users can use Secure for WhatsApp.

 How to Transfer your WhatsApp Chat History between Phones

 WhatsApp has recently rolled out an update which allows you to have chat backups on cloud storage like Google Drive, but if you are still working with an older device or not yet updated the application, you can easily move your WhatsApp chat history over to a new device using a microSD.

 - First, insert a microSD card into the device you want to transfer chats from

 - Now, open WhatsApp, and then go to Settings/Chats and calls/Back up chats

-- Once the chats has been backed up, remove the SD card and place it into the device you want to transfer the chats to, make sure you have not yet installed WhatsApp on the device
+- Once the chats have been backed up, remove the SD card and place it on the device you want to transfer the chats to, make sure you have not yet installed WhatsApp on the device

 - Now, Install WhatsApp on this device